 If the § 160.50 Release is served on the City at the time the complaint is first served on a defendant, that defendant will have 80 days from the date of such service to answer the complaint.
 Any subsequently-served defendant will have the greater of (i) 60 days or (ii) the date by which the first-served defendant must answer, to answer the complaint.
-If the § 160.50 Release is served on the City after the complaint is first served on a defendant, each defendant will have the greater of (i) 60 days from the date the § 160.50 Release is served on the City, or (ii) 60 days after that defendant is served, to answer the complaint.
+If the § 160.50 Release is served on the City after the complaint is first served on a defendant, each defendant will have the greater of (i) 60 days after that defendant is served, to answer the complaint.
 If any defendant moves to dismiss the entire complaint rather than filing an answer, the deadlines in this Rule shall be stayed unless the Court orders otherwise.

-- 4. Rule 26(f) Conference, Initial Disclosures, and Applying for Exemption from the Rule - a.
+4. Rule 26(f) Conference, Initial Disclosures, and Applying for Exemption from the Rule

+- a.
 Within 14 days after the first defendant files its answer, the parties shall meet and confer pursuant to Fed.
 R. Civ.
 P. 26(f).
 The parties shall also discuss whether to request that the court (i) refer the case for settlement purposes to a magistrate judge; or (ii) exempt the case from Local Civil Rule 83.10.
 Any such application by a party must be submitted to the presiding judge no later than 21 days after the first defendant files its answer.
 Absent any such application from a party, the case shall automatically proceed under the Rule and shall automatically be referred to a mediator selected from the Southern District Mediation Panel. - b.
-Within 21 days after the first defendant files its answer, the parties shall exchange their initial disclosures.

-5. Limited Discovery
+Within 21 days after the first defendant files its answer, the parties shall exchange their initial disclosures. - 5.
+Limited Discovery